Caramel Dutch Apple Pie with Brown Butter

 Mix up the streusel

-- In a small bowl, combine flour, brown sugar, cinnamon, and salt.
+- In a small bowl, combine the flour, brown sugar, cinnamon, and salt.
 Use a fork to stir the mixture until there are no clumps.

 - Add the brown butter to the flour mixture.